DreamSim: Learning New Dimensions of Human Visual Similarity using Synthetic Data: Experiments

 \subsection{Additional Evaluations}

-\myparagraph{Full Evaluation on Large Vision Models.} In Sec.~\ref{subsection:exp_metric_alignment} and Fig.~\ref{fig:alignment_dreamset} in the main text we report results using the best-performing setting of various large vision model backbones.
-Tab.~\ref{tab:afc_error} shows the experimental variation over multiple runs, in which the LoRA variation consistently outperforms the MLP variation.
-Tab.~\ref{tab:nights_full} evaluates additional model settings, spanning different ViT model sizes, patch sizes, and strides.
+\myparagraph{Full Evaluation on Large Vision Models.} In Section~\ref{subsection:exp_metric_alignment} and Figure~\ref{fig:alignment_dreamset} in the main text we report results using the best-performing setting of various large vision model backbones.
+Table~\ref{tab:afc_error} shows the experimental variation over multiple runs, in which the LoRA variation consistently outperforms the MLP variation.
+Table~\ref{tab:nights_full} evaluates additional model settings, spanning different ViT model sizes, patch sizes, and strides.

 As some models are adapted from backbones trained on ImageNet~\cite{deng2009imagenet} (including the prior learned metrics and DINO), we split our dataset into categories contained in ImageNet and those not in ImageNet, and evaluate alignment on each split.
-Performance on both splits is highly correlated (Fig.~\ref{fig:scatter}), suggesting that the notions of visual similarity are related regardless of whether or not the triplet was generated from an ImageNet category, and whether or not the model was trained only on ImageNet.
+Performance on both splits is highly correlated (Figure~\ref{fig:scatter}), suggesting that the notions of visual similarity are related regardless of whether or not the triplet was generated from an ImageNet category, and whether or not the model was trained only on ImageNet.

 We note that the MAE ViT B/16 checkpoint was taken from Hugging Face transformers repository \cite{Wolf_Transformers_State-of-the-Art_Natural_2020}, while the others were taken from the official Facebook repository \cite{he2021masked}.